Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Photon flux from

 Thus, if $\nu_s$ are abundantly produced in a supernova, we expect the explosion to be accompanied by a flux of energetic ($\mathcal{O}(\text{1--100~MeV})$) secondary gamma rays.
 Photons in this energy range are not normally expected from a supernova or supernova remnant, both of which emit X-rays only at energies $\lesssim 10$~keV~\cite{Soderberg:2008uh,Vink:2012}.
 The arrival times of the gamma rays from $\nu_s$ decay are spread out over a time interval

-where $d$ is the distance to the supernova and $E_\gamma$ is the gamma ray energy (which is just half the $\nu_s$ energy, $E_\gamma = E_\nu / 2$).
+where $d$ is the distance to the supernova and $E_\gamma$ is the gamma ray energy.
 Sterile neutrinos decaying immediately after their production lead to gamma rays that reach the Earth at the same time as the active neutrino burst.
 Gamma rays from $\nu_s$ decaying only after travelling a distance $\simeq d$ are delayed by $\Delta t$.

 The photon flux from $\nu_s$ decay in units of $\text{cm}^{-2}\; \text{sec}^{-1}\; \text{MeV}^{-1}$ is given by